-The fort was the capital of medieval sultanate of Qutb Shahi dynasty.
-The region was famous for its mines and the mines have produced some of the World’s renounced diamonds – Koh-i-Noor, Hope diamond, Nassak Diamond and Noor-ul-Ain.
+Originally known as Mankal, this fort was the capital of the medieval sultanate of the Qutb Shahi dynasty.
+The region was famous for its mines and the mines have produced some of the World’s renounced diamonds – Koh-i-Noor, Hope diamond, Nassak Diamond, and Noor-ul-Ain.
 The fortress city within the walls was famous for the diamond trades.

 The fort was originally known as Mankal.